You can read users from Active Directory on-prem automatically and then you do not need to add/update users manually in Xink.

 C:\emsadexport.exe /secret:"INSERT-YOUR-SECRET-TOKEN" /remove+

-This switch supports your own custom AD names if you have an AD with extended schema.
+This switch supports your own custom AD names if you have an AD with the extended schema.
+Learn more.

 C:\emsadexport.exe /secret:"INSERT-YOUR-SECRET-TOKEN" /field:ATTRIBUTE1 /field:ATTRIBUTE2